About

 In 2022, and with the world returning to a level of normality, Eastland Helicopter Rescue Trust raised $10,500 from its golf event and around $100,000 from the auction.
 Trustees were delighted in November 2022 when Trust Tairāwhiti committed to another five years of future funding starting with $350,000 for the next 12 months.

-The Trust Tairāwhiti Rescue Helicopter and its pilots, paramedics, and crew continue to save time and lives on the East Coast.
+The Trust Tairāwhiti Rescue Helicopter and its pilots, paramedics, and air crew officers continue to save time and lives on the East Coast.
 The service helps people in farm and forestry locations, vehicle, workplace and recreational incidents, and medical emergencies.
 In the year ended March 2022, the helicopter flew 234 missions.

 For a more detailed account of the years 1988-2014, read Eastland Helicopter Rescue Trust: A History 1988-2014 by long serving trustee and current chair Patrick Willock.
 A detailed account of the years beyond 2014 is underway.